Source of Income - Personal Service Income

 Example.
 Jean Blanc, a citizen and resident of Canada, is employed as a professional hockey player by a U.S. hockey club.
 Under Jean's contract, he received $150,000 for 242 days of play during the year.
 This includes days spent at pre-season training camp, days during the regular season, and playoff game days.
 Of the 242 days, 194 days were spent performing services in the United States and 48 days performing services in Canada.
 The amount of U.S. source income is $120,248 ((194 ÷ 242) × $150,000).

 Allocation of Fringe Benefits

-If the personal services are performed partly in the United States and partly outside the United States by an employee, the allocation of pay, other than certain fringe benefits, is determined on a time basis.
+If the personal services are performed partly in the United States and partly outside the United States by an employee, certain fringe benefits are sourced by a different method from the allocation method for pay, which is determined on a time basis.
 The following fringe benefits are sourced on a geographical basis, as shown in the following list.